-The EMEP MSC-W model is a chemical transport model developed at the Norwegian Meteorological Institute under the EMEP programme (UN Convention on Long-range Transboundary Air Pollution).
+The EMEP MSC-W (European Monitoring and Evaluation Programme Meteorological Synthesizing Centre-West) model is a chemical transport model developed at the Norwegian Meteorological Institute under the EMEP programme of the United Nations Geneva Convention on Long-range Transboundary Air Pollution.
 The EMEP MSC-W model system allows several options with regard to the chemical schemes used and the possibility of including aerosol dynamics.
-Simpson et al. (2012) described the EMEP MSC-W model in detail, while updates to the model since 2012 have been documented and evaluated in the annual status reports of EMEP (see Simpson et al., 2021 and references therein).
+Simpson et al. (2012a) described an early version of the EMEP MSC-W model in detail, while updates to the model since 2012 have been documented and evaluated in the annual status reports of EMEP (see (EMEP, 2023) and references therein).
 The forecast version of the EMEP MSC-W model (EMEP-CWF) has been in operation since June 2006.
 The scheduled model updates in CAMS ensure that the model version stays as close as possible to the official EMEP Open Source version (https://github.com/metno/emep-ctm).
-Nevertheless, the EMEP-CWF results and performances in CAMS might differ from those presented in the annual EMEP Status Reports (EMEP, 2021), because of different input data (emissions and meteorological driver) and model run modes (Forecast in EMEP-CWF versus Hindcast in EMEP Status Reports).
+Nevertheless, the EMEP-CWF results and performances in CAMS might differ from those presented in the annual EMEP Status Reports, due to different input data (emissions and meteorological driver) and model configurations (Forecast in EMEP-CWF versus Hindcast in EMEP Status Reports).